 Mark depicts Jesus as the faithful son of God, the Israel of God; he depicts the journey of the faithful son of God, of the new Israel:

 Standing the test and trial of the wilderness;

 Entering into his rest, into blessing.

-Jesus, as the representative Israel, the faithful son of God, is the people, the prophet like unto Moses", the priest like Aaron, the pure sacrifice, the Lamb of God, the king like David and Solomon, the long foretold Davidic Messiah.
-And thus the kingdom of God is at hand.
+Jesus, as the representative Israel, the faithful son of God, is the people, the prophet like unto Moses", the priest like Aaron, the pure sacrifice, the Lamb of God, the king like David and Solomon, the long foretold Davidic Messiah, and so consequently, the kingdom of God is at hand.

 Jesus, as a corporate figure, the only true remnant of Israel, reenacts the seminal events of Israel's salvation history, but does so free from rebellion against God.
 The children of God in the 15th Century BC., set out from Egypt under the mighty hand of God.
-They soon discovered their special place in God's purpose as they struggled on their journey to meet him at Mount Sinai.
-God made their way straight, overcoming their enemies, even making nature submit to his plan.
-Similarly Jesus, the Son of God, set forth from the river Jordan into the wilderness, his way made straight.
-A way for us to follow.
-This first section in Mark's gospel answers the question "Who is this man Jesus?".
+They soon discovered their special place in God's purpose as they struggled on their journey to meet God at Mount Sinai.
+The Lord made their way straight, overcoming their enemies, even making nature submit to his plan.
+Similarly Jesus, the Son of God, sets forth from the river Jordan into the wilderness, his way also made straight.
+This first section in Mark's gospel answers the question "Who is this man Jesus?"

 1. Introduction, 1:1-13

 Exodus in the wilderness - Jesus' baptism and temptation, 1:9-13